cap-js/docs/tools/cds-typer.md

 ### Singular/ Plural
 The generated types offer both a singular and plural form for convenience.
 The derivation of these names uses a heuristic that assumes entities are named with an English noun in plural form, following the [best practice guide](https://cap.cloud.sap/docs/guides/domain-modeling#pluralize-entity-names).

-Naturally, this best practice can not be enforced on every model.
+Naturally, this best practice can't be enforced on every model.
 Even for names that do follow best practices, the heuristic can fail.
-If you find that you would like to specify custom identifiers for singular or plural forms, you can do so using the `@singular` or `@plural` annotations:
+If you find that you would like to specify custom identifiers for singular or plural forms, you can do so using the `@singular` or `@plural` annotations.

+CDS file:
 ```cds
 // model.cds
 @singular: 'Mouse'